railken/dotenv/README.md

 $dotenv->store("APP_KEY", "NEW KEY");
 ```

-The class extends the [Dotenv](https://github.com/vlucas/phpdotenv/blob/master/src/Dotenv.php) to add the store method.
+The class is a simple extension of `Dotenv\Dotenv` as you can see [here](https://github.com/railken/dotenv/blob/master/src/Dotenv.php#L6)

 If you wish to use indipendently it from the Dotenv, you can use directly the Storage, but you'll need a loader

 ```php
 use Railken\Dotenv\Storage;
 use Dotenv\Loader;